 5. Who Am I?

 Write out the names of famous people, animals, or things on to slips of paper, so there is one for every child.
-If your party has a particular theme, you may want to use things related to that theme, but any things that are popular with children will work fine.
+If your party has a particular theme, you may want to use things related to that theme, but any things that are popular with children and suit the age group will work fine.

 Tape a slip to the back of each child, without letting them know what it says.
 They must then go around the room asking others Yes / No questions, to try and work out who or what they are.

 You can play this game at a specific time, or make it something that runs for the whole course of the party.
-Either way, some children will work it out quicker than others, so encourage them to stay a part of the game by answering other people’s questions.
+Either way, some children will work it out quicker than others, so encourage them to remain ‘in’ the game by helping answering other people’s questions.

 6. Balloon Bulls Eye

-There are basic rules for this game, but you could adapt them in several ways depending on how long you want the game to last.
+There are basic rules for this game, but you can adapt them in several ways depending on how long you want the game to last.

 To start with, give every child a balloon to blow up, and ask them to hold the neck shut rather than tie it in a knot.
 Place a target in the middle of the floor, and on the count of three, everyone releases their balloon.